s-damian/ansible-web-server-debian/README.md

 * Install **MariaDB** (supported versions: 10.5, 10.6, 10.7)
 * Install **PHP** (supported versions: 8.0, 8.1)
 * Install **PhpMyAdmin**
+* Create your Nginx Virtual Hosts (one per domain)
 * Create your databases (one per domain)
 * Preparing the skeleton of your websites